jrybergDemo/az-tf-gh/README.md

 &nbsp;

 # Bootstrap Azure Requirements
-- The [bootstrap script](bootstrap-remote-backend.ps1) will only need to be run once & can be run using any authenticated account
+- The [bootstrap script](bootstrap-remote-backend.ps1) will only need to be run once (but is idempotent) & can be run using any authenticated account
   - Uses PowerShell to create the Azure Service Principal and Resource prerequisites using the following environment variables:

     | Variable Name             | Description |